The city of Ahmedabad in the Gujarat state is famously known as the “Manchester City of India”.

 This name was given to this city by a popular textile center in the Manchester of Great Britain, adhering to the striking similarities of Ahmedabad’s prospering cotton textile industries with the ones in Manchester.

-During the 18th century when the Great Britain’s Industrial Revolution took the world by storm, the industry which flourished the most was the cotton textile industry.
-Manchester was one such city which became the most famous and a major textile manufacturing center of the world.
+During the 18th century when Great Britain’s Industrial Revolution took the world by storm, the industry which flourished the most was the cotton textile industry.
+Manchester was one such city that became the most famous and major textile manufacturing center in the world.
 Just like Ahmedabad is located on the Sabarmati River banks, Manchester is located on the bank of the Mershey river.
 Both the cities utilize these rivers’ water in the tinting of the cotton threads.

 Why Ahmedabad is called the “Manchester City of India”?